 T. S. Eliot, Ash Wednesday

-Written in the voice of one living in an uncertain age who had lost his faith, but has since found the courage to believe again, “Ash Wednesday” calls us out of our own world-weariness.
+Written in the voice of one who had lost faith but has since found courage to believe, Ash Wednesday calls us out of our own world-weariness.

 How we might long for the noise of that time.
 Yet Eliot’s concern reveals a truth about us.
-We avoid hearing the word any way we can.
-In overwork, in our entertainment choices, in our useless chatter.
+We have a million muffling ways to avoid hearing the Word.
+In overwork, in our entertainment, in our addiction to politics, in our useless chatter.

-Seek silence.
+This Ash Wednesday and throughout this holy season, let us seek silence.
 In the early morning.
 In the night.
 In the stillness of an open, empty church.
 In adoration.

 Take the time.
 Fight for silence.